Developmental Dysplasia of the Hip

 Effects of femoral tunnel placement on knee laxity and forces in an anterior cruciate ligament graft.

-Does the position of the femoral tunnel affect the laxity or clinical outcome of ACL-reconstructed knee?
+Does the position of the femoral tunnel affect the laxity or clinical outcome of the anterior cruciate ligament-reconstructed knee?
 A clinical, prospective, randomized, double-blind study.